-Option 2 is also popular and consists of diodes and an n-channel p-channel n-channel (NPN) transistor.
+Option 2 is also popular and consists of diodes and a N-type P-type N type (NPN) transistor.
 This solution is simple and cost-effective, but the accuracy is only about 20%, which is far from enough.
 The dropout voltage could be as high as 1.2V, making this solution’s efficiency even lower compared to option 1.
 Again, no diagnostics are available for LED open and short circuits, and no pulse-width modulation (PWM) dimming is available.
 This solution is really too old for today’s designs.

 Option 3 is popular in applications that require very high output accuracy (<5%).
 The dropout voltage is extremely high (up to 3V).
 No diagnostics or PWM dimming are available for this solution; thus, adoption of this option is narrow and the trade-offs are huge.

 Every solution has its advantages and disadvantages, but compared to discrete solutions, a low-cost monolithic solution lowers system-level component counts and significantly improves current accuracy and reliability.
 The TPS9261x-Q1 family shown in Figure 2 is designed just for this purpose.

 Figure 2: TPS9261x-Q1 simplified circuit

 The TPS92610-Q1 device is a single-channel high-side LED driver operating from an automotive car battery.
 It is a simple and elegant solution to deliver constant current for a single LED string with full LED diagnostics.
 The accuracy is as high as 7%, which is adequate for most applications.